HesusAIM/esphome-geekmagic-giftv/README.md

 Wiring:
 From top to bottom.
-On the left is HelloCubic, on the right UART adapter Square Pad   GND    -   GND
+On the left is HelloCubic, on the right UART adapter Square Pad   GND    -   GND.
-Second Pad   TXD0   -   RXD
+Second Pad   TXD0   -   RXD.
-Third Pad    RXD0   -   TXD
+Third Pad    RXD0   -   TXD.
-Fourth Pad   3V3    -   3V3
+Fourth Pad   3V3    -   3V3.
-Fifth Pad    GPIO0  -   Short to ground while plugging UART adapter to PC Sixth Pad    RST    -   NC
+Fifth Pad    GPIO0  -   Short to ground while plugging UART adapter to PC.
+Sixth Pad    RST    -   NC.

 Next open ESPHome dashboard, click "+ Create device" then "Advanced set up options" and choose "Import from file".
 Select hellocubiclite.yaml.
 Click "Install", then "Plug into this computer" and finally choose your device from the pop-up window